JimKing100/PrivacyHistos/README.md

 ### Input

 1) Formatted Ground Truth Data (ground_truth)
+    * All data must be encoded as positive integers with no Nans
+    * The column names must be appended as follows:
+        - _c – indicates a categorical feature
 2) Sensitivity and Epsilon (sensitivity, epsilon)
 3) Combination Dictionary (combo_dict)
 4) Number Dictionary (num_dict)